|CARBON DIOXIDE (CO2) CAPTURE

 Carbon capture involves separating CO2 from combustion exhaust gases, or in some cases from fuel gases before combustion, at large industrial facilities such as power plants, oil refineries, and cement plants.

 CO2 separation processes are used in the food and beverage industry—for soft drink carbonation, for example—and in natural gas processing, fertilizer manufacture, and other chemical industries.
-Adapting these processes to capture CO2 from large industrial combustion sources is currently the subject of many research and demonstration projects.
-Researchers are addressing the challenge of developing approaches to CO2 capture that use less energy, take up less space, and cost less.TRANSPORTATION
+Adapting these processes to capture CO2 from large industrial combustion sources is currently the focus of many research and demonstration projects that seek to develop approaches that use less energy, take up less space, and cost less.TRANSPORTATION

 Where a suitable geologic formation for secure CO2 storage does not underlie an industrial facility, captured CO2 will need to be transported to a separate location for injection underground.
 Pipelines are the best way to transport CO2 at substantial volumes.